ymcmrs/PyINT/README.md

 You also can process step by step:

+    step1: Download data from ASF supported by WInSAR by setting "DOWNLOAD" to "1" in the template file based on SSARA software.
-    step1: Check DEM, if no DEM is available, using Makedem_PyInt.py
+    step2: Check DEM, if no DEM is available, using Makedem_PyInt.py
-    step2: Coregistration.
+    step3: Coregistration.
 Using coreg_all.py
-    step3: Selecting interferometry pairs.
+    step4: Selecting interferometry pairs.
 Using SelectPairs.py    (Generate_IfgDir.py for available ifg_list file)
-    Step4: Generating interferograms.
+    Step5: Generating interferograms.
 Using SLC2Ifg.py
-    Step5: Loading data for further time-series processing (Rightnow,PySAR https://github.com/ymcmrs/PySAR is supported).
+    Step6: Loading data for further time-series processing (Rightnow,PySAR https://github.com/ymcmrs/PySAR is supported).
            Using Load_data.py

 PS:  All of the above codes are based on the hypothesis that you have installed GAMMA (https://www.gamma-rs.ch/).